 CHEST SCANS CHANGE PATIENTS’ MINDS

-AI analyzed repurposed chest CT images to identify calcium buildup in patients’ arteries, encouraging lifestyle changes
+AI analyzed repurposed chest CT images to identify calcium buildup in arteries, encouraging patients to make lifestyle changes

 Cardiologist Alexander Sandhu has many patients who could benefit from a CT scan of their heart to detect the buildup of calcium inside their coronary arteries.
 The plaque is the strongest risk predictor of heart attacks.
 However, most patients opt out of this telling scan, often because their insurance doesn’t cover it.
 But a few years ago, Sandhu noticed a happy coincidence.